This article contains affiliate links. SetupRanked earns a commission on qualifying purchases at no extra cost to you.

 Is ultrawide good for coding?

 Ultrawide formats (34 inches at 3440x1440) are excellent for coding workflows that involve multiple simultaneous windows.
 Having a code editor, browser, terminal, and documentation panel visible at once without overlapping is a genuine productivity improvement for many developers.
-The tradeoff is that there is no USB-C charging on most ultrawide monitors at this price point, and the center bezel gap of a dual-monitor setup is replaced by more horizontal head movement.
-For video calls, the wide format pushes the webcam to the edge of the visible frame, which takes some adjustment.
+The tradeoff is that most ultrawide monitors in this price range don’t include USB-C charging, so laptop users will need a separate dock.
+The center bezel gap of a dual-monitor setup is gone, but there’s more horizontal head movement.

 How big should a coding monitor be?

 27 inches at standard desk depth (24–30 inches from face to screen) is the most common size for development work.
 It provides enough screen real estate without requiring extreme neck movement.
 32 inches works well at the same distance for developers who want more code visible without scaling.
 Ultrawides at 34 inches are popular for multi-window work.
-Going larger requires sitting farther back or adjusting the monitor’s height and depth, which can create ergonomic problems in a fixed home office desk setup.
+Going larger requires sitting farther back or raising the monitor’s height, which can create ergonomic problems in a fixed home office.

 Is IPS or VA better for coding?

 IPS is the standard recommendation for coding monitors because of its accurate color reproduction and wide viewing angles — consistent color no matter where on the screen you look.
-VA panels offer deeper blacks (better contrast) which makes dark mode terminal themes look richer, but VA panels have worse off-angle color consistency and slower pixel transitions.
-If you use dark mode consistently and want the deepest blacks at this price point, a VA ultrawide like the LG 34WP65C-B is worth considering.
+VA panels offer deeper blacks (better contrast), which makes dark mode terminal themes look richer, but VA has worse off-angle color consistency and slower pixel transitions.
+If you use dark mode consistently and want the deepest blacks without paying for IPS Black, the LG 34WP65C-B VA ultrawide is worth considering.
 For general use, IPS remains the safer choice.

 Detailed Reviews